 Drugs and/or alcohol can impair a person’s ability to safely operate a vehicle.
 The use of drugs or alcohol can slow reaction times and make it harder for a motorist to operate a vehicle.
 Cyclists are more likely to be overlooked by a driver who is intoxicated.

-Whatever the cause of an accident, the truth remains that bike accidents can result in life-threatening injuries.
+Whatever the cause of an accident, the truth remains that bicycle accidents can result in life-threatening injuries.
 If you have been involved in an accident while riding a bike call us now to set up a free, no-obligation case evaluation.
-We would be happy to discuss your options with you and set you on the path to gaining the compensation that you are entitled to after your accident.
+Our personal injury law firm will discuss your bicycle accident case with you.
+An experienced bicycle accident attorney will help you navigate the whole legal process and set you on the path to gaining the compensation that you are entitled to.

 People who are involved in bike accidents often experience the following types of injury: